MicrosoftDocs/azure-dev-docs/articles/terraform/deploy-azure-cosmos-db-to-azure-container-instances.md

 ---
 title: Tutorial - Deploy an Azure Cosmos DB to Azure Container Instances
-description: Learn how to create a simple Terraform configuration while deploying an Azure Cosmos DB to Azure Container Instances. ms.topic: tutorial ms.date: 04/26/2020
+description: Learn how to use Terraform to deploy an Azure Cosmos DB to Azure Container Instances ms.topic: tutorial ms.date: 04/26/2020
 ---